Evidence global bank UBS made “fictitious” trades to US markets

 In 2012, UBS Wealth Management Division CEO Jürg Zeltner told “The Bahamas Investor” that the Bahamas was an attractive, international financial and booking center, “especially in terms of wealth structuring– in particular the trust business.”
 He said “the beauty” was that it is offshore but close by.
 He said UBS’s strategy for the Bahamas was “to grow.”
 And to be “globally compliant,” meaning “transparent.”
 He added, “The world has agreed to a new, level playing field which The Bahamas is part of.
 That makes it stronger, because it complies and, if it had not, then I think there would not be too much of a future.”

-In October 2014, UBS Bahamas sued the couple for falling below $700K minimum to be kept on its trading account.
+On April 11, 2014, UBS Bahamas appropriated from the trading account a claimed balance of more than half a million ($525K.)
+In October, it sued the couple for falling below $700K minimum to be kept on the account.
 It repeated the demand they forfeit the home they had bought for $2.4 million and which assessments showed had increased in value to near $4 million.
+After UBS accused the Starostenkos of being in default on the loan, they filed a counterclaim.
+The cases were joined and neither has been heard, with the trial postponed since 2015 and without a new date appointed.

-Then, on Feb 27, 2018, a team sent by UBS lawyers, with no judicial order, illegally forced the Starostenkos out of their home.
+After several years of legal maneuvers, on Feb 27, 2018, a team sent by UBS lawyers forced the Starostenkos out of their home.
 The video.
-Local authorities took no action against UBS.
 The family depended on friends to house them.
 They would become eligible for food vouchers.
+The failure to top off the loan shortfall had a disastrous end.

-The Starostenkos were struggling to get a trial on the 2014 case.
+The Starostenkos had been struggling to get a trial on the 2014 case.
 The judges granted numerous UBS petitions for delay.
-Then, finally in 2018, Supreme Court Chief Justice Ian Winder delivered a ruling that a trial would take place the next year.
-That the discovery, the stage when the parties can claim access to other’s documents and proofs, should be concluded by August 2018.
-That expert witnesses’ statements would be filed April and May 2019 and a trial would take place Sept 23, 2019.
+Then, in 2018, Supreme Court Chief Justice Ian Winder delivered a ruling that a trial would take place the next year.
+That the discovery, the stage when the parties can claim access to the other’s documents and proofs, should be concluded by August 2018.
+That expert witnesses’ statements would be filed April and May 2019 and a trial would occur Sept 23, 2019.

-November 1, 2018 they received an email from the Securities Commission of the Bahamas confirming that only two executives but none of the persons executing their trades was licensed.
+Meanwhile, November 1, 2018 they received an email from the Securities Commission of the Bahamas confirming that only two UBS executives but none of the persons executing their trades was licensed.

 For a hearing November 12, 2018, the Starostenkos asked that UBS produce trade confirmations.
-Instead, UBS arrived with a surprise application for sale of the Starostenkos’ home “to cover costs” for $1 million, claimed in an affidavit by a partner of the UBS liquidator, a realtor, while the house had been appraised at $3,684,000.00 in December 2017.
+Instead, UBS arrived with a surprise application for sale of the Starostenkos’ home “to cover costs” for $1 million, claimed in an affidavit by a partner of the UBS liquidator, a realtor, while the house had been appraised at more than three times that value, at $3.6 million, in December 2017.

-The bank, instead of producing proof of trades, on November 7, 2018 provided a second set of documents, dated December 31, 2013 which were individual pages that showed 51 trades with “Securities Trial Contracts” from UBS Wealth Management indicating a trade handled by UBS Bahamas (dated June 11, 2013) and related “Contract Notes” from UBS AG Zurich (dated June 13, 2013) about the same trade.
-Since none is a member of the New York Stock Exchange which held the shares, UBS Bahamas would have had to use a member broker, but the documents don’t indicate any.
+The bank on November 7, 2018 provided a second set of documents, dated December 31, 2013 which were individual pages that showed 51 trades with “Securities Trial Contracts” from UBS Wealth Management indicating a trade handled by UBS Bahamas (dated June 11, 2013) and related “Contract Notes” from UBS AG Zurich (dated June 13, 2013) about the same trade.

 Document showing the UBS connection to the Bahamas trades into the U.S. markets.